bradleygolden/alchemind/apps/alchemind/README.md

 Core library for the Alchemind project that provides interfaces, behaviors, and types for LLM interactions.

+> [!WARNING]
+> This project is currently in early development and should not be used in production environments.

 ## Overview

 This is the core package of the Alchemind umbrella application, containing the foundational components that all provider-specific implementations build upon.
 It defines the common interfaces and behaviors that ensure a consistent API across different LLM providers.